oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 >the document.
 All TC member should have access to the TC's
 >Google Drive space.)

 Markdown is a text-based language that uses a simple formatting syntax to make editing easy, the Markdown source very readable, and the processed output nicely formatted.
 Since OASIS uses GitHub repositories for version control, the OpenC2 TC is specifically using
 [GitHub-Flavored Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-)
 (often shortened as GFM), the dialect of Markdown that is currently supported for user content on GitHub.com and GitHub Enterprise.
+Markdown is reasonably powerful and convenient but has limitations.
+A principle of Markdown is that HTML can be used in-line in a Markdown document where Markdown's formatting capabilities are insufficient.

 GitHub offers many useful features to support our process, including rich version control features, issue capture and